 Link Interactive

-Link Interactive is a DIY solution for individuals who may or may not want to include professional monitoring services with their security system.
+Link Interactive is a DIY solution for individuals who may or may not want to include professional monitoring services with their security systems.
 The entire system is wireless and backed by cellular, so you do not have to worry about power outages affecting your security.
 They also connect with many home automation devices for even more security.

 Installation